Home » Engineering » aerospace engineering » The Importance of Conservation Law in Aerodynamics

 `rho_1A_1+rho_1left(u_1right)^2A_1+F=rho_2left(u_2right)^2A_2+rho_2A_2`

-where the force F is placed on the left-hand side of the equation, assuming it acts with the flow moving in a left-to-right direction.
-Depending on the other properties of the flow, the resulting force could be negative that means it acts in the opposite direction as depicted in Figure 1.
-In aerodynamics, air is normally assumed to be a Newtonian fluid, which posits a linear relationship between the shear stress and the rate of strain of the fluid.
+Place the force FF on the left-hand side of the equation, assuming it acts in the same direction as the flow, typically from left to right.
+Depending on the flow properties, the resulting force may turn out negative, indicating it acts in the opposite direction, as shown in Figure 1.
+In aerodynamics, we generally treat air as a Newtonian fluid, meaning the shear stress varies linearly with the fluid’s rate of strain.

 Conservation of Energy